When Does Static Willingness to Pay Mislead? A Framework for Dynamic Hedonic Valuation: Testing dynamic valuation in cereal purchases

 Figure~\ref{fig:CCEI_hist} shows that behavioural violations are generally modest, but systematically smaller when habits are allowed.
 All characteristics-based specifications exhibit substantial mass near unity, indicating that once the hedonic structure is satisfied, only limited perturbations are needed to rationalise behaviour.
 However, the static characteristics model without habits displays a thicker lower tail, reflecting greater intertemporal inconsistency even when structural feasibility holds.
 A parallel pattern arises in the goods domain: the habits-over-goods specification yields CCEIs tightly concentrated near one, while the static goods model exhibits a wider distribution with more mass below 0.95.
 These patterns indicate that habit formation strengthens behavioural discipline by reducing intertemporal reversals.

-This matters for interpretation: habits change the mapping from observed prices to marginal valuations by introducing the dynamic wedge characterised in Section~\ref{sec:model}.
+This behavioural improvement matters for interpretation.
+For households that satisfy the dynamic characteristics model but fail the static counterpart, the data reject the restriction that characteristic shadow prices can be read purely as contemporaneous marginal valuations.
+In those cases, a valuation exercise that treats sugar or sodium prices as static WTP imposes an additional timing restriction not supported by the observed purchase path.
+The empirical test therefore identifies when the dynamic wedge characterised in Section~\ref{sec:valuation_wedge} is supported.

-While this decomposition clarifies \emph{where} empirical discipline originates within the model, it does not by itself establish how informative these restrictions are relative to plausible alternatives in the empirical environment.
-I therefore complement it with a simulation benchmark in the spirit of \citet{fudenberg_how_2023}, which evaluates how unusually well the model fits the observed data relative to nearby feasible perturbations of the scanner environment.
+The above distance measures show where and how severely the model fails, but they do not by themselves show whether the restrictions are demanding in this scanner environment.
+This is the fit-versus-restrictiveness concern emphasised by \citet{selten_properties_1991}: a model may rationalise many datasets because it captures structure, or because nearby alternatives would also pass.
+I therefore complement the decomposition with a simulation benchmark in the spirit of \citet{fudenberg_how_2023}, which evaluates how unusually well the model fits the observed data relative to nearby feasible perturbations of the scanner environment.
 The benchmark preserves each household's zero pattern and total expenditure while allowing prices and quantities to vary locally, thereby inducing a comparison distribution over structural and behavioural discrepancy measures.
 Full details are provided in Appendix~\ref{sec:power_analysis_appendix}.

 On the structural margin, the benchmark confirms that the hedonic equalities impose substantial empirical discipline.
 Observed scanner prices are, on average, closer to the equality manifold than locally perturbed price systems, yet are rarely extreme outliers relative to the induced comparison distribution.
 This indicates that the hedonic restrictions are demanding and not trivially satisfied.
 By contrast, goods-based models impose no cross-good price restrictions and therefore cannot fail on the structural margin, accounting for their much higher raw pass rates.